What is NEM 3.0 and How Will it Impact California Solar Owners?

 NEM 3.0 key takeaways:

-- Solar owners under NEM 3.0 will earn around 75% less for the excess electricity they push onto the grid
+- Solar systems under NEM 3.0 billing will earn around 75% less for the excess electricity they push onto the grid

 - Under NEM 3.0, the payback period for solar and battery storage systems will be roughly equal to the payback period of solar-only systems